 - two (2) graduate or undergraduate students drawn from Student Tribunal Pool;

-- two (2) faculty members drawn from the Faculty Tribunal Pool;
+- one (1) faculty member drawn from the Faculty Tribunal Pool.

 - In no case shall a member of the Appeals Panel also have been a member of the Hearing Panel which conducted the original hearing.

-- The Appeals Panel shall decide whether an appeal shall be heard, having regard to the circumstances of each case.
+- The Appeals Authorization Panel shall decide whether an appeal shall be heard, having regard to the allowable grounds of appeal and the circumstances of each case.

 - The Appeals Panel has the authority to confirm, reverse or modify the decision being appealed.
-Furthermore, should the appeal be based on the production of new evidence, the Appeals Panel may order a new hearing of the complaint by a new Hearing Panel.
+Furthermore, should the appeal be based on the production of new evidence or patent unreasonableness of the Hearing Panel decision, the Appeals Panel may order a new hearing of the complaint by a new Hearing Panel.

-- In extraordinary circumstances where he/she determines that a Hearing Panel or Appeals Panel has acted outside of its jurisdiction as provided for in the Code, the Secretary-General may set aside a Hearing Panel or Appeals Panel decision and order that a new Hearing Panel or Appeals Panel, as the case may be, re-hear the matter.
+- In extraordinary circumstances where it is determined that a Hearing Panel or Appeals Panel has acted outside of its jurisdiction as provided for in the Code, the Secretary-General may set aside a Hearing Panel or Appeals Panel decision and order that a new Hearing Panel or Appeals Panel, as the case may be, re-hear the matter.